-Before flagging a course, you must ensure that you are legally entitled to request this sensitive personal data.
-If you are in any doubt seek independent legal advice as flagging inappropriate courses may have legal consequences.
 Applicants are asked to declare if they have a criminal conviction; they are not asked to declare if they do not have a criminal conviction.
-Applicants that are found to have criminal convictions which they have not declared should be considered in line with Appendix G. The codes used are:
+Applicants who are found to have criminal convictions which they have not declared should be considered in line with Appendix G. The codes used are: